sixgweb/oc-plugin-documentation/docs/attributize/usage/list.md

 ![Field Editor](./images/usage-list.jpg 'List')

 ## Toolbar
 Use the Field List toolbar to create new fields, perform bulk actions on checked fields or search for fields by name.
+(Permission required to delete fields)

 ![Field Editor](./images/usage-toolbar.jpg 'Toolbar')